hlecates/guardian-comments/README.md

 ## Modeling

-The classifier was trained use the Jigsaw Toxic Comment Classification Challenge, sourced from a kaggle competition, and supprts mutli-label classification for the following categories:
+The classifier was trained uses the Jigsaw Toxic Comment Classification Challenge, sourced from a kaggle competition, and supprts mutli-label classification for the following categories:
 - toxic
 - severe_toxic
 - obscene